NirbanPal/ChatX/README.md

    cd <directory>
    ```

-3. Put your django secret key in the settings.py SECRET_KEY section.
+3. Put your django secret key in the settings.py SECRET_KEY section and do DUBUG=FALSE for production.
 Download and install memurai for windows or install redis for linux.
 Run memurai or redis using command prompt.

 4. Install virtual environment(if not preinstalled):
    ```pip